alexandernovadev/openia_englishtesis/README.md

-The purpose if this app is try to copy the methodolgy of english books and use LLM to improve the intaractivty with the student.
+The purpose if this app is try to copy the methodolgy of english books and use LLM to improve the intaractivty with the student.Digi123..Ocean

 ## Todo My notes